snac-cooperative/technical-docs/tat_requirements/introduction.md

 The main data input for the prototype research tool are the merged EAC-CPF documents produced in the match/merge system.
 Some other supplemental data sources, such as dbpedia and the Digital Public Library of America are also consulted during the indexing process.

 A pre-indexing phase is run on the merged EAC-CPF documents.
 During pre-processing, name headings and wikipedia links are extracted, and then used to look for possible related links and data in supplemental sources.
 The output of the pre-indexing phase consists of XML documents recording supplemental.

 Once the supplemental XML files are generated, two types of indexes are created to power which serve as the input to the web site.
 The first index created runs across all documents and provides access to the full text and specific facets of metadata extracted from the documents.
 Additionally, the XML structure of each document is indexed as a performance optimization that allows for transformations to be efficiently applied to large XML documents.

 The public interface to the prototype research tool utilizes the index across all documents to enable full text, metadata, and faceted searches of the merged EAC-CPF documents.
 Once a search is completed, and a specific merged EAC-CPF document is selected for display; the index of the XML document structure is used to quickly transform the merged document into an HTML presentation for the end user.

 In the SNAC1 prototype a graph database was created after the full text indexing was complete.
 The graph database was used to power relationship visualizations and an API used to dynamically integrate links to SNAC into archival description access systems.
 This graph database was then converted into linked data, which was loaded into a SQARQL endpoint.
 This step has not yet been implemented in the SNAC 2 prototype.
 Because the merged EAC-CPF documents are of higher quality for the SNAC 2 prototype, the graph extraction process is no longer dependent on the full text index being complete, so it could run in parallel with pre-indexing and indexing.

 XTF is the main technology used to power public access to the merged EAC-CPF records.
 XTF integrates lucene for indexing and saxon for XML transformation, making heavy use of XSLT for customization and display of search results and the merged documents.
-EAC-CPF and search results are transformed to HTML5 and JSON for consumption by the end users’ web browser.
-Multiple javascript and CSS3 libraries and technologies are used in the production of the “front end” code for the website.
+EAC-CPF and search results are transformed to HTML5 and JSON for consumption by the end users' web browser.
+Multiple javascript and CSS3 libraries and technologies are used in the production of the "front end" code for the website.
 Google analytics is used to measure use of the site.
 Werker, middleman, and bower used to build the front end code for the site.

 This technical architecture